 - Realize that public Wi-Fi networks are not secure.
 Other people on the network may be able to view the information you send and receive unless that information is encrypted.
 If you need to connect to public Wi-Fi, consider using a trusted virtual private network (VPN) provider to encrypt all network traffic.

 - If a site begins with anything other than https://, your information may be visible to other people.
-Never communicate confidential information through those type of sites.
+Never communicate confidential information through those types of sites.

-- Always log out of your accounts when you are finished if you’re accessing those accounts from a computer that isn’t your own.
+- Always log out of your accounts when you are finished if you're accessing those accounts from a shared device.